kolakachi/DataReader/README.md

 # DataReader
-A python script that reads data from a CSV file
+A python script that reads data from a CSV file.

 This script loops through each row and column in the format:

 [Row1, Col1]